charybdis-ircd/charybdis/README.md

 # tips

- * To report bugs in charybdis, visit us at irc.charybdis.io #charybdis
+ * To report bugs in charybdis, visit us on IRC at chat.freenode.net #charybdis

  * Please read doc/index.txt to get an overview of the current documentation.